GenomicsAotearoa/hts_workshop_mpi/docs/level2/31_coverage_mapping.md

     Map: -----------NTIG
     ```

 The sorted file can be used as input for any downstream processeses in our command line work, or can be imported into GUI programs for a visual analysis.
-Although we rely on NeSI for performing mapping in these exercises, we will use `Geneious` for visualising the results.
+Although we rely on NeSI for performing mapping in these exercises, we will often pull the data into `Geneious` for visualising the results.

 There are several ways to import `sam` and `bam` files into `Geneious` either by using the `Import Files...` option from the `File` menu, or simply dragging and dropping the files into the `Geneious` document table.